DevDad-Main/Social-Media-Microservices/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
+5. Run tests and ensure they pass
-5. Submit a pull request
+6. Submit a pull request

 ## License